Link to photo collection: Cambodia

 After the Vietnam War, Cambodians elected Prime Minister Pol Pot, leader of the communist Khmer Rouge party.
 He had won favour by denouncing South Vietnamese\US bombings, which had destroyed villages and killed thousands of Cambodians.
-Unfortunately, his party was xenophobic and oppressive; they were keen to entirely reengineer Cambodian society.
-It was hoped this would be achieved by reforming national agricultural practices and increasing genetic purity through ethnic cleansing.
+Unfortunately, his party was xenophobic and oppressive; they were keen to entirely reengineer Cambodian society by reforming agricultural practices and increasing genetic purity through ethnic cleansing.

 In 1975, Pol Pot's thugs invaded Phnom Penh under the guise of an impending American bombing.
-Pol Pot had amassed power by recruiting young, uneducated men to do much of his dirty work (just like Hitler had done, and just like certain armies or terrorist groups still do today).
+Pol Pot had amassed power by recruiting young, uneducated men to do his dirty work (just like Hitler, and certain armies or terrorist groups, still do today).
 Within only a few days, the entire population -- including the sick, elderly, children and infirm -- had been marched to the countryside to work the fields and live in squalid conditions.
 Homes were destroyed so that workers had nothing to return to, and any remaining property was collectivized.
 Rapid, mass displacements took place across the rest of Cambodia.
 It was possibly the most radical attempt to reconstruct an entire society, in such a short time, that the world had ever seen.

 Tuol Sleng Genocide Museum (S-21 Prison)

 In 1975, a high school in Phnom Penh was converted into Prison S-21.
 Upon arrival here, detainees were required to write a short autobiography, which would be used to determine their fate.
 Those with formal education or military backgrounds were either imprisoned or executed in killing fields (more on that later), and those with technical or farming skills were sent to labour camps or agricultural communes.